The Mark of Zorro chapter 27 Orders for arrest

 “Certainly, excellency.
 He has been stationed here for some little time.”

 “Then he can act as guide.
-Send half my escort at once to the of Don Carlos Pulido.
+Send half my escort at once to the hacienda of Don Pulido.
 Have them arrest the don and fetch him to carcel, and incarcerate him there.
 That will be a blow to his high blood!
 I have had quite enough of these Pulidos.”

 “And the haughty doña, who sneered at me, and the proud who scorned the troopers?”